David Lang (composer): The Loser

 Lang's one-act chamber opera for solo baritone is based on Thomas Bernhard's novel, The Loser.
 Lang first read Bernhard's novel in 1998 and immediately sensed it was something he wanted to set to music.
 Lang served as composer, librettist and director of the loser.
 Produced by Bang on a Can, the loser opened the 2016 BAM Next Wave Festival.
 Its unusual staging placed the singer Rod Gilfry on a platform above the orchestra seating and at eye level with the theater's balcony.
 The only other person visible was pianist Conrad Tao, on a platform far behind Gilfry.
 A small ensemble was heard offstage.
 The orchestra seating was removed for the production.
 Lang and the loser were awarded the 2016 Richard B. Fisher Next Wave Award.

 Symphony for a Broken Orchestra

 More than 1,000 musical instruments owned by the School District of Philadelphia cannot be played because they are broken.
 As part of an ongoing project to repair the broken instruments, in collaboration with Temple Contemporary, the Philadelphia Orchestra, the Boyer College of Music and Dance, the Curtis Institute of Music, and the school district, Lang wrote a symphony specifically for the sounds that the instruments make in their broken state.
 Professional musicians and community members played in the orchestra or adopted an instrument.
 After the performance the instruments were fixed and returned to the public schools.

 Prisoner of the State

 This opera with the New York Philharmonic received its premiere on June 6, 2019.
 It is based on Fidelio by Beethoven and directed by Elkhanah Pulitzer.

+flower, forget me

+These songs for baritone and piano premiered in 2022 and premiered in the United States in 2025.
+They were "commissioned by Konzerthaus Dortmund, for the baritone Benjamin Appl, specifically to go on a program with Schubert's great song cycle Die Schöne Müllerin".